-Professional Image: All Future Professionals must adhere to the following professional dress code while in attendance: Esthetics Future Professionals should wear black scrubs.
+Professional Image: All Future Professionals must adhere to the following professional dress code while in attendance:

-- 1. Clothing should be professional and clean. - 2.
+- 1. Future Professionals must wear solid-colored scrubs in navy blue, dark gray or black.
+Clothing should be clean.
+If an undershirt or jacket is worn it must be a solid color and may not contain political messages or branding, profanity, or other industry-related logos. - 2.
 Shoes should be professional, practical, and comfortable.
-Shoes must be close-toed to protect the feet from spilled chemicals, hair slivers, and overall cleanliness and foot health. - 3.
+Shoes must be close-toed to protect the feet from spilled chemicals, hair slivers, and overall cleanliness and foot health.
+Shoes may be any color. - 3.
 Hair should be styled prior to arriving at school. - 4.
 Any cosmetics should be applied prior to arriving at the school. - 5.
-For shirts and blouses, shoulders and midriff (belly) must be fully covered. - 6.
-For skirts and dresses, the garment must be opaque and may not be higher than four (4) inches above the knee, unless opaque tights or leggings are worn. - 7.
-Clothing may not contain political messages and/or branding, profanity, and/or other industry-related logos. - 8.
-If worn, capes, smocks, and aprons must be all black or black with a Paul Mitchell logo. - 9.
+Paul Mitchell branded tops may be worn with solid-colored scrub bottoms when a scrub top isn't worn. - 6.
+If worn, capes, smocks, and aprons must be a solid color or Paul Mitchell branded. - 7.
 Name tag, as provided by the school.
-All Future Professionals are required to wear a name tag while in attendance.
+All Future Professionals are required to wear a name tag while in attendance. - 8.
+Solid-colored long-sleeved undershirts can be worn under a scrub top. - 9.
+Solid-colored cardigans/zip-up jackets or Paul Mitchell branded sweatshirts may be worn over scrub tops if needed for warmth.